What Sab Simplex is

 Unless prescribed otherwise, use the following doses:

 Infants: Add 15 drops (0.6 mL) to all bottled food.
 Sab Simplex mixes well with different liquids, including milk.
-The suspension may be given to breast-fed infants with a small spoon prior to breastfeeding.
+You can administer the suspension to breast-fed infants using a small spoon before breastfeeding.

 Young children: 15 drops (0.6 mL) during or after a meal.
 If necessary, 15 drops may be given before bedtime as well.